Donate

 Can forwarded donations from third parties receive their own donation receipt?

-No. Donation receipts may only be issued for the person or organisation that transferred the donation.
+Unfortunately, not.
+Donation receipts may only be issued for the person or organisation that transferred the donation.
 Only those who donate themselves can receive a donation receipt.
 Please draw attention to this if, for example, you are collecting donations in a circle of friends.

 How can I help without money?